ubisoft/shotmanager/docs/getting-started/install.rst

 Once the addon is enabled, a Shot Manager tab is displayed in the 3D viewport N-Panel.

+**Close Blender and restart it in normal mode.**

 Install of complementary add-ons
 --------------------------------

-Shot Manager can work as is.
-Nevertheless we've developed 2 additional add-ons that are considerably expanding the features and capabilities of this tool.
-It is strongly advised to install them too to get the full experience.

-    - Download Ubisoft Stamp Info here: `Stamp Info latest release <https://github.com/ubisoft/stampinfo/releases/latest>`_
-    - Download Ubisoft Video Tracks here: `Video Tracks latest release <https://github.com/ubisoft/videotracks/releases/latest>`_
+**Since Shot Manager 2.0 there is no need to install the aditional add-ons that where required with the previous versions.**

+Indeed Ubisoft Stamp Info has been integrated directly into Shot Manager, and Video Tracks will follow the same path in a near future.